eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 The EOS blockchain accounts own and consume three resources.
 By default a single node testnet does load the smart contract which tracks resources therefore this section is for information only:

 * RAM - This resource is the amount of RAM available to an account.
 RAM stores smart contracts loaded on the blockchain.
 Smart contacts use RAM via the multi-index table to store smart contract state.
 Spend tokens to purchase more RAM, RAM can be sold.
-* CPU - This resource is the amount of CPU which can be used by an account in each 24 hour period.
+* CPU - This resource is the amount of CPU which can be used by an account.
 Transactions consume CPU.
-Stake tokens for more CPU.
-Unstaking returns CPU.
-* NET - This resource is the amount of data which can be written to blockchain blocks by an account in each 24 hour period.
+* NET - This resource is the amount of data which can be written to blockchain blocks by an account.
 The blockchain blocks store transactions and transaction parameters, the history of blockchain .
-Stake tokens for more NET.
-Unstaking returns NET.

 For more information click on this link [Core Concepts](../01_overview/02_core_concepts.md)